Julia-Ngoy/Sharp-group/README.md

 ## Assignment about swapping numbers

-### 1. Algorithm to swap to numbers as enterd by the user
+### 1. Algorithm to swap to numbers as entered by the user

 Step 1: START
 Step 2: Input the first number as A